EspressoSystems/cape/wallet/README.md

   - The default URL for the EQS is `http://localhost:50087`.
 To override it, use the environment variable `CAPE_EQS_URL`.
   - After the URL is set, run the EQS.

+- Relayer

+  - The default URL for the relayer is `http://localhost:50077`.
+To override it, use the environment variable `CAPE_RELAYER_URL`.

+- Address Book

+  - The default URL for the Address Book is `http://localhost:50078`.
+To override it, use the environment variable `CAPE_ADDRESS_BOOK_URL`.

 ### Starting the CLI